What does polymer-based even mean? Is it rubber? Plastic?

-No. Inceptor Ammunition has implemented injection molding technology and cutting-edge engineering to create a proprietary metal/polymer compound.
+No. Inceptor® Ammunition has implemented injection molding technology and cutting-edge engineering to create a proprietary polymer-copper compound.
 The ARX® is injection-molded from a proprietary copper and a high-tensile strength nylon mixture.
-This process allows us to create designs that make precise, consistent, accurate, low ricochet, lead-free bullets with sound terminal performance..
+This process allows us to create designs that make precise, consistent, accurate, low ricochet, lead-free bullets with sound terminal performance.

 Yes.
-The ARX® is designed for maximum effectiveness out of a RH twist barrel, but the truth of the matter is that it works almost equally effectively in LH twist.
+The ARX is designed for maximum effectiveness out of a RH twist barrel, but it works almost equally effectively in LH twist.
 In fact, the difference is immeasurable in all of our terminal ballistic (gelatin) testing.
 This is because the bullet’s rotation is actually a nominal factor in the energy transfer mechanism.
 Instead, energy is transferred to the target by the shape of the radial flutes, which serve to pressurize and redirect fluid matter laterally regardless of the twist direction of the bullet.

 Is Inceptor lead-free?